Setting up a field monitor when shooting on an iPhone

 ++ Requirements ++

-The app runs on any iOS device running iOS9.
+The app runs on any iOS device running iOS10.
 A Wi-Fi network is required (the personal hotspot of one iPhone is often enough).
-The app works without an access to Internet.
-Using an iPhone 4S, iPad 2 or iPad mini 1 as the switcher is not recommended.
+The app works without access to Internet.